Non-invertible Symmetries in 2D from Type IIB String Theory: 3D Dijkgraaf--Witten Theory and its Line Operators from IIB

 where $\gamma_5\in \text{Tor}H_5(L_7,\mathbb{Z})$ is the torsional 5-cycle dual to the $\breve{t}_6$ generator.
 Similarly, one can derive brane patterns associated with each TFT field.
 The dimensional reduction of the D5-brane topological coupling then gives the corresponding naive magnetic line operator in the 3D TFT:

-However, this invertible line is not the full construction of the magnetic operator dependent on $\hat{c}$, because it is not gauge-invariant within our interested Dijkgraaf-Witten theory \cite{Kaidi:2023maf}.
+However, this invertible line is not the full construction of the magnetic operator dependent on $\hat{c}$, because it is not gauge-invariant within our interested Dijkgraaf-Witten theory (see also e.g., \cite{Kaidi:2023maf}).
 Note that $C_6$ does not carry the full topological information of the D5-brane but only the leading term of the Wess-Zumino part of the D5-brane action.
-In order to encode the full topological effect of the D5-brane on the 3D Dijkgraaf-Witten theory (or equivalently, on the 2D QFT on the dynamical boundary of the 3D bulk), we consider the following action,
+In order to encode the full topological effect of the D5-brane on the 3D Dijkgraaf-Witten theory (or equivalently, on the 2D QFT on the physical boundary of the 3D bulk), we consider the following action,

 This is a topological action on an auxiliary 7D bulk $N_2\times \gamma_5$, where $N_2$ satisfies $\partial N_2=M_1$, i.e. an auxiliary 2-manifold whose boundary is the topological line supporting the operator in the resulting 3D TFT.
 In this topological action, $f_2$ is the field strength of the dynamical gauge field from the F1 open string fluctuation, and $\hat{f}_4$ is its hodge dual on the D5-brane worldvolume.
 The first term thus carries the relevant information from the Dirac-Born-Infeld part of the D-brane action \cite{Apruzzi:2023uma}.
 The other three terms come from the Wess-Zumino part of the brane action \cite{Douglas:1995bn}, where the leading term $\hat{G}_7$ is the origin for the naive magnetic operator which we discussed in (\ref{eq:D5 WZ leading term}). $F_5, G_3$ are fluxes for the induced lower dimensional D3- and D1-brane charges, respectively, while $B_2$ is the regular notation for the NS-NS field electrically coupled to F1-strings.
 Note that the path integral is only performed over $f_2$ and $\hat{f}_4$, which are dynamical degrees of freedon on the D5-brane worldvolume.